dynawo/dyn-grid-compliance-verification/docs/manual/source/index.rst

 ================================================================
-Welcome to Dynamic Grid Compliance Verification's documentation!
+Welcome to Dynamic grid Compliance Verification's documentation!
 ================================================================

-The **Dynamic Grid Compliance Verification** tool (DGCV for short) is designed to automate most tasks related to the validation of RMS models, in the context of compliance requirements for new generation facilities.
+The **Dynamic grid Compliance Verification** tool (dycov for short) is designed to automate most tasks related to the validation of RMS models, in the context of compliance requirements for new generation facilities.
 It contemplates **model validation** properly speaking (i.e., *"does the model and its parameterization match the